 Creating this form took a whole 5 minutes and was pretty easy.

-In the Fields tab you’re basically creating your order form, adding any fields you find necessary in any order you’d like.
-In the Rules tab, you can create rules that will alter and determine the way your order form is behaving.
+In the Fields tab you’re basically creating your form, adding any fields you find necessary in any order you’d like.
+In the Rules tab, you can create rules that will alter and determine the way your form is behaving.
 For example, you can create a rule that states that if a certain checkbox is ticked, another field shows up.
 Let’s say if the Estimation box is checked by the client, an Upload a File field shows up on their form.
 BUT you have to have all the fields you want to use added in the form, even the optional ones, before you play with the different rules and scenarios.

-But be cautious when creating the forms and make sure to hit that Save form button every step of the way, because if you’ve worked on your form for a while and decided to switch to the Rules tab for a second, your form progress will disappear and you will have to pick up from when you’ve last hit the Save form button.
+Be cautious when creating the forms and make sure to hit that Save form button every step of the way, because if you’ve worked on your form for a while and decided to switch to the Rules tab for a second, your form progress will disappear and you will have to pick up from when you’ve last hit the Save form button.

 SPP conceptualized the process of creating a productized service into an easy, 4-step process that anyone can follow, even if they haven’t heard of service productization before.

 First, we have to choose services on the left-hand panel and we’ll find a list of all our productized services created in SPP or if we haven’t set up any just yet, we’ll find two examples that can further reroute us on the right path.

 To get to the actual creator, choose the Add service button and you’ll get straight into the setup.
 As was just mentioned, SPP divided that process into four stages: